MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 ---

 ## Syllabus
-NOTE I: This syllabus will be updated weekly.
+NOTE I: This syllabus is subject to change, and will be updated weekly.
 Bookmark and check often!

 NOTE II: All readings can be found in the "Readings" directory.
 Do the readings!
 They're short and useful.
 The weekly folders contain all materials used in class and/or necessary for assignments.

 #### Week One - January 29
 *About the course, logistics, and each other.*

 *What is a map?
 What's the history of mapping?
 How are maps used in ways that advance agendas?
-What are the tools involved in digital/web mapping, and what makes it different?*
+What are the tools involved in digital/web mapping, and what makes it different from its predecessors?*

 - Introductions
 - Discussion / Viewing: What can mapping do?
-- [Very Brief] Lecture: a very quick history of mapping; digital vs physical vs web; how web mapping works; what maps do
+- [Presentation](http://mimionuoha.github.io/digitalmapping/weekone/#/): a quick history of mapping; analog vs digital vs web; how web mapping works; what maps do
-- Demonstration: A simple web map **ASSIGNMENTS**:
+- Demonstration: A simple web map (Leaflet.js)**ASSIGNMENTS**:
 - Go through [this](http://maptime.io/anatomy-of-a-web-map/#0)
 - Create Mapbox account at [Mapbox.com] (https://www.mapbox.com)
 - Create a map:
 	- Change the [location](http://www.latlong.net/)
 	- Use Leaflet.js to render, load tiles from [Stamen](http://maps.stamen.com/#toner-lite/12/37.7707/-122.3781), [CartoDB](https://cartodb.com/basemaps/) or any other basemap provider
-	- Push map online to your github.io page and send me the link before Friday
+	- Push map online to your blog or github.io page and send me the link before Friday

 #### Week Two - February 5
 *Everything you need to know about tiles*